xueyangp/devops-assignment/README.md

 Experimenting with the marketplace's discord integrations did not work initially, so I just implemented a standard webhook method.
 Discord settings can be set within discord, such as creating new webhooks and changing settings for the permissions.
 Limit was set to 25 for the number of invitation ![link](https://discord.gg/WhVDYUebNK) uses.
-I might want to customise the discord messages in the future.
+I might want to customise the discord messages in the future..

 <img src="https://github.com/xyangp/devops-assignment/blob/fa1ba90b8bce400c9e470132d653195b1250ee24/Screenshot%202021-04-20%20175632.png"  height="350">